 $Homedirectory is also persisted.

-- File shares can be mounted only from within your assigned region.
+- Azure file shares can be mounted only from within your assigned region.

 - In Bash, run